-We'll be updating this page with any information and advice regarding funerals and the coronavirus outbreak.
+We'll be updating this page with any information and advice regarding funerals and the coronavirus pandemic.

 If you're struggling to pay for a funeral, our helpline is open.
 We have also put together a practical guide for organising a funeral during the pandemic.

-Other key elements of the guidance, aimed at minimising the risk of transmission, include:
+Other key elements of government guidance, aimed at minimising the risk of transmission and keeping people safe, include:

-- Any mourner showing coronavirus (COVID-19) symptoms (a new continuous cough or a high temperature) should not attend as they pose a risk to others;
+- Any mourner showing coronavirus (COVID-19) symptoms (a new continuous cough, a high temperature or a loss of, or change in, your normal sense of taste or smell) should not attend in person as they pose a risk to others;